JoumJoumJoum/Binance-Trading/README.md

 ## Assumptions
 - Uses Binance Futures Testnet (USDT-M) only
-- API keys must be from testnet.binancefuture.com (Futures section, not Demo)
+- API keys must be from testnet.binancefuture.com (Demo version)
 - Enable Futures permission must be checked on the API key

 ## Logs